 What will I have to do if I decide to take part?

 If you decide you would like to take part in the research, scan the QR code at the end of this information sheet to access the survey.
 You will be asked to confirm that you meet the criteria and that you have read this information sheet, and then you will be able to complete the survey.
 We expect it will take 30-45 minutes to complete the survey.
+For the research to be accurate and for us to be able to properly calculate the results of the questionnaires, it is required that you answer all questions within the survey.

 Expenses and payments